 Models for Drafting.
-Although the Uniform Statutory Trust Entity Act is the first Uniform Act on the subject of statutory business trusts, comprehensive statutory trust legislation exists in several states.
+Although the Uniform Statutory Trust Entity Act is the first Uniform Act on the subject of statutory business trusts, comprehensive statutory trust regimes legislation exists in several states.
 Notable examples include the statutory trust acts of Connecticut, Delaware, Maryland, New Hampshire, Nevada, South Dakota, Wyoming, and Virginia, all of which were consulted in the drafting of the Uniform Act.
 However, in drafting the substantive provisions of the Uniform Statutory Trust Entity Act, the drafting committee was influenced primarily by the Delaware Statutory Trust Act.

-In choosing to take the Delaware Statutory Trust Act as its starting point, the drafting committee was strongly influenced by data collected by the reporter and later confirmed by [IACA] on the aggregate number of statutory trusts and the number of new statutory trust formations over the last several years.
+In choosing to take the Delaware Statutory Trust Act as its starting point, the drafting committee relied on a recent study that presents state levelwas strongly influenced by data collected by the reporter and later confirmed by [IACA] on the aggregate number of statutory trusts and the number of new statutory trust formations over the last several years.
+See Sitkoff, supra, at .
 These data indicate that the Delaware Act dominates the field.
 Id. at .
-For a general discussion of the Delaware Statutory Trust Act, see Wendell Fenton and Eric A. Mazie, Delaware Statutory Trusts, in 2 R. Franklin Balotti and Jesse A. Finkelstein, The Delaware Law of Corporations and Business Organizations ch.
+For a general discussion of the Delaware Statutory Trust Act, see Wendell Fenton & Eric A. Mazie, Delaware Statutory Trusts, in 2 R. Franklin Balotti & A. Finkelstein, The Delaware Law of Corporations & Business Organizations ch.
 19 (3d ed.
 2005 Supp.).
 [UPDATE CITE]

 Following the Delaware model, Section 105 provides that ordinary trust law supplements this Act.
 However, several substantive provisions of this Act are drawn from corporate or unincorporated entity law rather than trust law.
+See, e.g., Sections 501 (management by or under the authority of the trustees); 505 (standards of conduct of trustees); 507 (interested transactions).
+Looking to corporate law on these issues is consistent with the hybrid approach of the Delaware Act and reflects the nature of a statutory trust as a juridical entity.
+The Uniform Statutory Trust Entity Act is an unincorporated entity statute.
 Looking variously to corporate and unincorporated entity law in addition to trust law is consistent with the hybrid nature of the Delaware Statutory Trust, which likewise includes provisions that draw variously on all three traditions.

 In drafting the public filing and other procedural provisions not unique to the statutory trust form, the drafting committee took the Uniform Limited Partnership Act (2001) and the Revised Uniform Limited Liability Company Act (2006) as its starting points.
-For guidance on the common law of trusts, the drafting committee took the Uniform Trust Code (2000) as its starting point, referencing also the Restatement (Third) of Trusts (2003, 2007) and Restatement (Second) of Trusts (1959).
+For guidance on the common law of trusts, the drafting committee took the Uniform Trust Code (2000) as its starting point, referencing also the Restatements (Third) of Trusts (2003, 2007) and Restatement (Second) of Trusts (1959).

 Innovative Provisions.
-Although much of the Uniform Statutory Trust Entity Act reflects a reorganization and refinement of provisions found in the Delaware Statutory Trust Act, the Uniform Act contains several innovations including: (1) specification of rules that are not subject to override in the statutory trust's governing instrument (§103(c)); (2) clearer guidance on the applicability of ordinary trust law to a statutory trust (§105); (3) prohibition against a statutory trust having a prevailingly donative purpose (§302); (4) an entire article on series trusts (Article 4); (5) a charging order provision (§606); (6) systematic treatment of conversion and merger (Article 7), and of dissolution (Article 8); and (7) clearer guidance on the relationship between the common-law trust and statutory trust entities (§1005).
+Although much of the Uniform Statutory Trust Entity Act reflects a reorganization and refinement of provisions found in the Delaware Statutory Trust Act, the Uniform Act contains several innovations including: (1) specification of rules that are not subject to override in the statutory trust's governing instrument (§103(c)); (2) clearer guidance on the applicability of ordinary trust law to a statutory trust entities-(§105); (3) exclusion of trusts withprohibition against a statutory trust having a prevailingly donative purpose (§302); (4) an entire article on series trusts (Article 4); (5) a charging order provision (§606); (6) systematic treatment of conversion and merger (Article 7), and of dissolution (Article 8); and (7) clearer guidance on the relationship between the common-law trust and statutory trust entities (§1005).